The Ultimate Guide to Exploring Berlin: Top Things to Do

 4. Reichstag Building

-If you’d like a more structured experience, try a guided Reichstag Dome and Berlin highlights tour.
+If youโd like a more structured experience, try a guided Reichstag Dome and Berlin highlights tour.
+Bring a pair of compact binoculars like the Nikon Trailblazer 10×25 to enjoy sweeping city views from above.

 5. Museums and Cultural Highlights